10up/wp-scaffold/themes/10up-theme/TAILWIND.md

   <div class="container mx-auto px-6 lg:px-8"> ... </div>
 ```

-If you want all containers to be set this way by default, you can configure that in your `tailwind.config.js` file:
+If you want all containers to be set a certain way by default, you can configure that in your `tailwind.config.js` file like the example below:

 ```
     module.exports = {